 It is important to note that these mandates do not cover how SLAs themselves are structured.
 See our previous post on best practices for creating SLAs for more detail on this aspect.

-Best Practices for Structuring an OLA
+Best practices for writing an OLA

 - List all parties (people and entities) involved in service management and the fulfillment of SLAs.